 John H. Dent, born in Maryland in 1782, was appointed a Midshipman 16 March 1798.
 He served in Constellation when she captured the French frigate Insurgente on 1 February 1799, and after serving in Constitution in the Mediterranean, commanded the schooners Nautilus and Scourge during the Tripolitan War, taking part in the attacks on Tripoli in 1805.
 He was in command of Hornet from 1806 to 1808.
-Captain Dent died in St. Bartholomew's Parish, Md., 31 July 1823.
+Captain Dent died in St. Bartholomew's Parish, South Carolina, 31 July 1823.

-She was placed in active commission again 14 December 1920 and operated with 50 percent of her complement on gunnery and torpedo practice, and in fleet maneuvers.
+She was placed in active commission again on 14 December 1920, Lt.
+Lawrence Harvey in command, and operated with 50 percent of her complement on gunnery and torpedo practice, and in fleet maneuvers.
 She made a cruise to South America from 7 January to 11 March 1921, visiting Valparaiso, Chile; Costa Rica; and various ports in Mexico.
-Dent was placed out of commission in reserve 7 June 1922.
+Dent was placed out of commission in reserve on 7 June 1922.

 Recommissioned on 15 May 1930, Lt.
 Cmdr.
 Elliott M. Senn in command, Dent acted as plane guard for carrier operations, trained naval reservists, and sailed for a fleet problem in the Caribbean and a visit to the east coast from April to November 1934.
 On 18 December, she entered the Rotating Reserve at San Diego and tested ordnance until returning to active commission on 10 June 1935.
 Dent operated along the West Coast and in the Hawaiian Islands until the United States entered World War II.
 At San Diego on 7 December 1941, she got underway the next day to screen the carrier Saratoga (CV-3) in her high speed run to Pearl Harbor.